 The partnership between Plan Jericho and Sydney Nano could provide a blue print for future collaborative efforts between the ADF and our academic institutions.
 No doubt security issues need to be actively addressed, in consultation with Defence, right across our university sector.
 But there are no reasons why this cannot be achieved and further defence related collaborations undertaken.

-Note: This article was published by Australian Defence Magazine online and in hard copy in ‘ADM’s Defence Week Premium Edition’.
+Note: This article was published by Australian Defence Magazine online.
 Lincoln Parker works for the NSW Defence Innovation Network (an initiative of the NSW Government, Defence Science & Technology Group and seven NSW universities).
 The author’s views are his own.